yoi20/frc_aimbot/README.md

-my journey in creating a full shot calculator neural network for frc with accelerated moving while shooting support, applicable to any game, complete with a gooey.
+i wanted to learn how to do physics in python, so this is my journey in creating a full shot calculator neural network for frc with accelerated moving while shooting support, applicable to any game, complete with a gooey.